 - How will you keep remote employees engaged?

-A final consideration when setting up flexible working schedules is the laws in your state and country.
+When setting up flexible working schedules, a final consideration is the laws in your state and country.

 - While letting employees move to another area while working remotely sounds like a complete win, you might be putting your company on the hook for some complicated taxes.

-- And many places have strict laws in place about allowing flextime or compressed schedules, especially when employees are paid hourly.
+- And many places have strict laws about allowing flextime or compressed schedules, especially when employees are paid hourly.

 Most employees expect their employer to help them balance their work commitments with the rest of their lives - and flexible work schedules are a great way to help them do this.